David A. Butterfield

 - Combining quantitative information on physical, chemical and biological processes to create an ecosystem model of hydrothermal systems.

 - Quantifying the impact of methane-producing microbes in hydrothermal systems through a combined chemical and microbiological approach.

 - Survey of newly discovered hydrothermal features and processes on intra-oceanic submarine volcanic arcs of the western Pacific.

-- Investigating the role of magmatic fluids at active volcanic sites.
+- Investigating seafloor eruption processes and the role of magmatic fluids at active volcanic sites.

-- Monitoring changes in hydrothermal chemistry associated with volcanic and seismic activity on mid-ocean ridges.
+- Using cabled observatories to monitoring changes in hydrothermal chemistry associated with volcanic and seismic activity on mid-ocean ridges.